 Do you think there might be some lessons for all of them in your book?

-Yeah, and you say, although he's very anti-Putin, he'd still recognize Putin's mastery.
+Yeah, and you say, although he's very anti-Putin, he'd still recognise Putin's mastery.

 Well, see, it's obvious he hates Putin.
 But I think, although most people outside of Russia would say he's got all the qualities of a bad man and wants to be a totalitarian leader and all that, he does have an understanding of strategy.